UnicoLab/keras-model-registry/docs/api/utils.md

 # 🔧 Utils API Reference

-Welcome to the KMR Utilities documentation!
+Welcome to the KerasFactory Utilities documentation!
 All utilities are designed to work exclusively with **Keras 3** and provide powerful tools for data analysis, generation, visualization, and development support.

 !!! tip "What You'll Find Here"
     Each utility includes detailed documentation with: